andrew/ultimate-awesome/README.md

 - [awesome-kassel](https://github.com/AwesomeCities/awesome-kassel) - Kassel is :100:% awesome! :beers:🍾🤘.
 - [awesome-bdk](https://github.com/bitcoindevkit/awesome-bdk) - An "Awesome List" for the Bitcoin Dev Kit Project.
 - [awesome-ios-talks](https://github.com/bystritskiy/awesome-ios-talks) - 🇷🇺 A list of interesting сonference and meetups talks about iOS development.
-- [awesome-mcu](https://github.com/cla7aye15I4nd/awesome-mcu) - Some learning materials, notes and scripts about the programming and security of microcontroller.
+- [awesome-text-interpretability](https://github.com/copenlu/awesome-text-interpretability) - A repo to keep all resources about interpretability in NLP organised and up to date.
 - [fucking-awesome-aws](https://github.com/correia-jpv/fucking-awesome-aws) - A curated list of awesome Amazon Web Services (AWS) libraries, open source repos, guides, blogs, and other resources.
 Featuring the Fiery Meter of AWSome.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-cryptography](https://github.com/Correia-jpv/fucking-awesome-cryptography) - A curated list of cryptography resources and links.
 With repository stars⭐ and forks🍴.
 - [awesome-eco](https://github.com/CrowdHailer/awesome-eco) - Resources and Prodjects addressing human ecological impact.